28softwares/BackupDBee/README.md

 2. Put the smtp credentials and mail where backup file is sent in src/utils/mailer.utils.ts
 3. Simply run the cron jobs at which interval you want backup
 4. simply run the script npm run start nto take backup

+### shell scripting

+1. First arguments contains the smtp username
+2. second arguments contains password of smtp transporter
+3. third arguments contains the gmail where mail is to be sent

+### running this shell scipting in certain interval

+sh ./index.sh nabinsaud2059@gmail.com lwtewkjxhxqhyhji sovitthapa008@gmail.com